 Since Mormonism claims that all people lived in God’s presence in a “preexistent” state before they were born into this world, this verse is used to support the teaching that God had a relationship with Jeremiah (and all other humans) before birth.
-In addition, Eastern thought says that souls move from one body to the next in reincarnation.
-Is it possible that souls previously existed before life on earth?
+Is it possible that spirits previously existed before life on earth?
 Not according to this passage or the rest of the Bible.
-First, it needs to be shown that God is the one who “chose,” “set apart,” and “appointed” Jeremiah to be a prophet.
+It needs to be shown that God is the one who “chose,” “set apart,” and “appointed” Jeremiah to be a prophet.
 So, while the sovereign God knew Jeremiah, there is no evidence that Jeremiah knew God in the same way.
-In addition, the Bible explains that reincarnation is not possible because “now is the day of salvation” and that “it is appointed for people to die once—and after this, judgment” (2 Cor 6:2; Heb 9:27).
-Therefore, the idea of preexistence and reincarnation is not a Christian belief.
+It is not a sound biblical principle to read a doctrine into a verse that the author intended to be meant.

 Certain biblical passages have been used by Latter-day Saints to back premortality, though they have to be taken out of their context to do so.
 One commonly-used proof text is Jeremiah 1:5, which says,